 The PPS Scholars program equips Guilford College students from diverse backgrounds and academic majors with the knowledge, practices and creative and critical thinking skills to become ethical agents of social change and innovation.
 PPS Scholars receive financial and academic support as well as professional development, including a stipend for a summer internship after the completion of PPS Scholar coursework.
 For more information and application instructions, contact CPPSET Director Mark Justad at 336.316.2853 or email@example.com.

-The CPPS Faculty Fellowship provides financial, academic and project support for College faculty members to advance the curricular priorities of principled problem solving over the course of an academic year.
-For more information and application instructions, contact CPPS Director Mark Justad at 336.316.2853 or firstname.lastname@example.org.
+The CPPSET Faculty Fellowship provides financial, academic and project support for College faculty members to advance the curricular priorities of principled problem solving over the course of an academic year.
+For more information and application instructions, contact CPPSET Director Mark Justad at 336.316.2853 or firstname.lastname@example.org.